martacki/demand_calculator/README.md

 # Interannual demand calculator (PyPSA-Eur compatible)

 Large parts of this code were originally developed by our colleague Lieke van der Most (University of Groningen) in her EU renewable energy modelling framework.
-The original version of the code can be found here: https://github.com/L-vdM/EU-renewable-energy-modelling-framework and is referenced below as [1].
+The original version of the code can be found [here](https://github.com/L-vdM/EU-renewable-energy-modelling-framework) and is referenced below as [1].
+This model has been validated against [ENTSO-E transparancy](https://transparency.entsoe.eu/) electricity production and demand data, and has been submitted for publication (April 2022).

 The major differences are:
 - generation of hourly instead of daily electricity consumption profiles for the given set of countries in Europe